aazev/simple-bank-api/README.md

 * `/redoc` for redoc;
 * `/rapidoc` for rapidoc;

 !!!!!
-Scopes aren't fully implemented yet. !!!!!
+Jobs and Scopes aren't fully implemented yet. !!!!!